cakwok/Autonomous-Driving/1. Object-Detection-In-Urban-Environment/readme.md

 There is no new requirements.txt file or a Dockerfile, as the project is run in the Udacity provided workspace.

 ### Dataset
-Dataset Analysis: This section should contain a quantitative and qualitative description of the dataset.
-It should include images, charts, and other visualizations.

-Cross-validation: This section should detail the cross-validation strategy and justify your approach.
-Training

 #### Dataset Analysis
 Waymo Open Dataset is composed of real world autonomous driving images and LiDAR readings collected by Waymo in cities such as San Francisco.
 In this project, we would be looking into the real time images collected as the training dataset to analysis road conditions, identify vechicles, pedestrians, cyclists, etc.